 Thanks to a completely redesigned flow valve, the M7002 RV-Pro can increase its capacity by up to 55% during regeneration, keeping your water soft in even the most treacherous conditions.

-Though the 10,000-grain setup probably isn’t ideal for a long-term, large-home installation, it is more than capable of handling a small townhome for one to three individuals without much issue.
+Though the 10,000-grain setup probably isn’t ideal for a long-term, large-home installation, it is more than capable of handling small households of one to three individuals without much issue.

-If you’re looking for something portable and inexpensive, you can hardly go wrong with the Watts M7002 RV-Pro line.
+If you’re looking for something portable and inexpensive, you cannot go wrong with the Watts M7002 RV-Pro line.

 3. On The Go Portable Water Softener